 IMPORTANT STEP: While the eggplant is in the oven, bring a large skillet to medium heat.
-Once hot, add 2 Tbsp olive oil (or sub canola or grape seed) and pull 3-4 eggplant rounds out of the oven at a time and sauté to give them extra crisp and texture.
+Once hot, add 2 Tbsp olive oil (or sub avocado oil // amount as original recipe is written // adjust if altering batch size) and pull 3-4 eggplant rounds out of the oven at a time and sauté to give them extra crisp and texture.
 Cook for ~2 minutes on each side (or browned) and then return to oven to continue crisping.
 Do this in batches until all rounds are browned.

 While eggplant is browning in the oven, prepare marinara.
 I prefer adding my tomato sauce and spices to a serving bowl and microwaving to warm, but you could also heat it on the stove.
 Set aside.